 - No Object certificate from a university or college in Malta is needed for students moving in this country.

 Here are a few of the necessary documents for a Maltese visa.
 One should note that a Maltese visa is the same thing with a Schengen visa and it comes with a series of advantages, among which, the possibility of visiting other Schengen countries (28 in total) without restrictions or border controls.
 Our immigration lawyers in Malta can take care of all the visa formalities for South African citizens, so please, let us handle all the details and give complete legal advice.
-We can also help you obtain a residence permit in Malta or even Malta citizenship.
+We can also help you obtain residency in Malta or even Malta citizenship.

 Is residency by investment in Malta available to South Africans?

 Yes, citizens from South Africa can join the Malta Residency by Investment Program for a minimum investment of EUR 250,000 in Maltese shares and a contribution of EUR 30,000 to the government.
 The family members can also join the program.
 South Africans can purchase shares or property worth at least EUR 320,000 to enter the Malta Residency by Investment program.
 There is also the possibility of renting a property in Malta and pay the lease for an entire year.
 It is important to have legal support from an experienced lawyer in Malta immigration and be prepared in terms of documents and eligibility criteria.
 You can talk to us and find out all the needed details regarding this program.

 Short steps for moving to Malta from South Africa

 Moving to Malta from South Africa is not a complex process, but one should pay attention to a few steps involved in relocation, mentioning that complete support can be provided by one of our Maltese immigration lawyers:

 - first of all, it is recommended to verify the type of visa you need;